zhimin-z/EvalEng/support_degree/stage 6/lighteval.md

 ## Overall Assessment

-Lighteval scores 8/12 on Stage 6 (COMMUNICATE).
+Lighteval scores 8/12 on Stage 6 (SHIP).
 It excels at distribution through Hub integration and supports multiple deployment backends, making results easily shareable.
 However, it lacks advanced features like reproducibility manifests, query interfaces, visualizations, and notification systems.
 The framework is suitable for sharing evaluation results but requires external tools for advanced analysis and comparison.